Conventional Loan

 Pre-Approval

-The first step in the conventional loan process is getting pre-approved by a lender.
+The first step in the conventional home loan process is getting pre-approved by a lender.
 This involves submitting financial documents, such as your credit report, income verification, and employment details.
 The lender will review these documents to determine how much you can borrow, giving you a pre-approval letter that helps guide your home search.

 Identifying the Property